asynched/talktollama/README.md

 # Talk to LLaMA

-A front-end for interacting with the LLaMA GPT model
+A front-end for interacting with the LLaMA model.

 ## Preview